IBM/extract-textual-insights-from-video/Playground.didact.md

 ### 1. Clone the GitHub repository

-<a class="button is-dark is-medium" title="Clone the Repo" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$git%20clone%20https%3A%2F%2Fgithub.com%2FIBM%2Fextract-textual-insights-from-video.git%20%26%26%20cd%20extract-textual-insights-from-video%2F%20%26%26%20pip3%20install%20-r%20requirements.txt" >Get the Code Pattern on Playground</a>
+<a class="button is-dark is-small" title="Clone the Repo" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$git%20clone%20https%3A%2F%2Fgithub.com%2FIBM%2Fextract-textual-insights-from-video.git%20%26%26%20cd%20extract-textual-insights-from-video%2F%20%26%26%20pip3%20install%20-r%20requirements.txt" >Get the Code Pattern on Playground</a>

 ### 2. Create and Configure IBM Watson Services
 You need to be logged in to your IBM Cloud account in the Developer Playground to create and configure services.

-<a class="button is-dark is-medium" title="Login to IBM Cloud" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=ibmcloud%20login%20--sso%20%26%26%20ibmcloud%20target%20--cf%20%26%26%20ibmcloud%20target%20-g%20Default">Login to IBM Cloud</a>
+<a class="button is-dark is-small" title="Login to IBM Cloud" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=ibmcloud%20login%20--sso%20%26%26%20ibmcloud%20target%20--cf%20%26%26%20ibmcloud%20target%20-g%20Default">Login to IBM Cloud</a>

 Do not have an IBM Cloud Account? click [here](https://cloud.ibm.com/registration) to create one for free.